semgrep/semgrep-docs/docs/semgrep-supply-chain/dependency-search.md

 ![Screenshot of dependency search with query](/img/SSC-DepSearch-Query.png#md-width) _**Figure**.
 Dependency search page with sample search query._

-## Troubleshooting: no dependencies appear in the Dependencies page
+## Troubleshooting: no dependencies appear on the Dependencies page

 If you don't see any results on the Dependencies page, ensure that: